Anode1/aisgedcom/README.txt

-Given GEDCOM file, the program groups persons by haplogroups and prints different kinds of reports including atree.
-Given atree - the program generates GEDCOM file from it.
+Given GEDCOM file, the program groups persons by haplogroups and prints different kinds of reports including atree and some statistics.
+Given atree, the program generates GEDCOM file from it.
 Utility also can be used for text files transcoding (including into phonetic from russian windows-1251 GEDCOMs etc).

 ========================================================================
 Installation: